venajustin/CS157A-Student-Management-System/README.md

 ### Project for CS157A Introduction to Database Management Systems - Fall 2024
 <hr>

+### Overview:
+This project is a simple webapp that emulates a simple course and student enrollment management system.
+Students and Professors can manage their accounts and perform actions to manage the courses they are taking/teaching.

 ### Tools used:
 - Apache Tomcat webserver
 - Maven build system
 - Jakarta EE package
 - Postgresql
 - HTMX frontend javascript library

+### Dependencies:
+- Apache Tomcat
+- Java Development Kit 23
+- Postgresql and Postgres JDBC Driver
+- Maven Build Tools ( Included in Visual Studio Extention Pack for Java)

 ## Setup:
 Instructions are listed here for Microsoft Windows 11, similar steps should work on other platforms.